Azibaola Robert

-Azibaola Robert (born 13 February 1969) is a Nigerian entrepreneur, Fellow of the Nigerian Society of Engineers (NSE), industrialist, lawyer, human and environmental rights advocate, founder of Zeetin Engineering Limited, Managing Director of Kakatar Group and a receiver of Vanguard Personality award of the year.
-Robert studied law at the Rivers State University of Science and Technology, Portharcourt, (now Rivers State University) and was called to the Nigerian bar in 1995.
+Azibaola Robert, (born 13 February 1969) is a Nigerian entrepreneur, Fellow of the Nigerian Society of Engineers (NSE), industrialist, lawyer, human and environmental rights advocate, founder of Zeetin Engineering Limited, managing director of Kakatar Group, Executive Vice President Preheat Energy, advocate of Tug of War and a receiver of Vanguard Personality award of the year.
+Robert studied law at the Rivers State University of Science and Technology, Port Harcourt, (now Rivers State University) and was called to the Nigerian bar in 1995.

 Early life and career

-Robert was born in the Otakeme community, Bayelsa, in 1969.
+Robert, was born on 13 February 1969 in the Otakeme community, Bayelsa, in 1969.
 He studied law at the Rivers State University of Science and Technology before he was called to the Nigerian bar in 1995.
 In 1999, Robert founded Mangrovetech Limited, a civil engineering company that metamorphosed into Kakatar.
 In 2018, Azibaola founded Zeetin Engineering to produce high-end technology and heavy-duty equipment to produce the first electrical automobile in Nigeria.
 Later, the Nigerian Society of Engineers conferred on him a Fellow of the society.
 In 2021, he initiated a campaign to preserve rainforests and their wildlife in his country.
 He led the Niger Delta Human and Environmental Rescue Organisation (ND-HERO) to advocate peace and environmental justice in the Niger Delta region.
 As of 1993, Robert served as the NANS vice president.
-He is a cousin to Goodluck Jonathan, former president of the federal republic of Nigeria.
+He is a cousin to Goodluck Jonathan, former president of the federal republic of Nigeria..Robert is an advocate of the re-inclusion of Tug of War into major events like the Olympic games and believes the game can serve as a panacea to save the world from the consequences of climate change.
+He organized the game at Ogbia Local Government area at Bayelsa State, South South, Nigeria In June 2025, Azibaola Robert was reported to be directly involved in construction work on his residence in Abuja.
+A photograph published by Vanguard showed him plastering a section of the building himself.
+According to the report, he stated that the construction site also served as a training space for secondary and university students interested in practical building skills.

 Adventure into the Niger-delta forest

-Azibaola underwent a 14 days expedition into one of the Niger Delta deep forests with his team aimed at showcasing the nature documentary, preservation, and impact of climate change on the entity as a result of the adverse environmental practices by the inhabitants of the region by seeking collaboration with the ecological enthusiasts, government, and mission-aligned organizations.
+Azibaola underwent a 14 days expedition into one of the Niger Delta deep forests, with his team aimed at showcasing the nature documentary, preservation, and impact of climate change on the entity as a result of the adverse environmental practices, by the inhabitants of the region by seeking collaboration with the ecological enthusiasts, government, and mission-aligned organizations.
 The two hour documentary-film series highlighted the story of his people and living in the creek.
-The adventure was a journey of 25 kilometers from human civilization, while the team covered over 400 kilometers to explore the forest.
+The adventure was a journey of 25 kilometers, from human civilization, while the team covered over 400 kilometers to explore the forest.